Why We Chose Vermont?

 Wells Why Vermont

-When looking for my first faculty position I looked for a place that would nurture my interests as a junior faculty member in global health, research, policy, and diversity, equity, and inclusion initiatives, while giving me the opportunities for leadership roles early in my career.
+When looking for my first faculty position I looked for a place that would nurture my interests as a junior faculty member in global health, research, policy, and inclusivity, while giving me the opportunities for leadership roles early in my career.
 Vermont is a unique place which houses powerhouse policy leaders, serves as an incubator for innovation and technology across multiple sectors in the midst of a very socially conscious environment.
 I specifically chose Vermont for the unique opportunities to create collaborative networks across sectors to address health disparities both here locally and abroad, while working in a world-class academic center with an incredible faculty.
 Vermont is a phenomenal place to live with easy access to the mountains, the lake, international cities, and an unmatched farm-to-table culinary culture.

 Dan Barkhuff